 Strangely, Paddy has been using them a lot lately to back up his arguments.
-Only when it suits though.
-Fact is - Bunting's form isnt really that much different from when he was winning stuff in the BDO.
+Only when it suits though. :DDD: Fact is - Bunting's form isnt really that much different from when he was winning stuff in the BDO.

 In 26 matches in 2016, the Bullet hit just one 100+ average and 8 sub 90 averages, including one below 80